Splunk

 Field mapping in your Splunk

-The events arrive as JSON with the envelope described in Observability.
+The events arrive as v8 canonical log projections inside the HEC adapter envelope described in Observability.
 For Splunk Cloud or Splunk Enterprise without the bundled app, you'll typically want:

 [defenseclaw:json]